heig-vd-dai-course/heig-vd-dai-course/07-practical-work-1/PRESENTATION.md

 ## Practical work 1

-- A CLI to process files
+- A CLI to process files - you can choose what the CLI will do (you can be creative!)
+  - Extract metrics from a text file
+  - Grayscale a JPEG file
+  - ...
 - Use Java, Maven and [picocli](https://picocli.info/)
-- You can choose what the CLI will do (you can be creative!)
-  - Transform the input file to lowercase/uppercase, convert a PNG to JPEG, ...
-- Publish your CLI on GitHub
+- Publish your CLI on GitHub using a proper Git workflow

 ![bg right:40%][illustration]